Covenant University: Criticisms

 The university has received several criticisms and lawsuits in connection with its strict codes of conduct.

-In June 2025, Covenant University drew public scrutiny following the death of Dr. Stephen Ukenna, a lecturer who had been previously dismissed by the institution.
-A report by Daily Trust stated that Dr. Ukenna's death, attributed to cancer, occurred after he was allegedly denied his terminal benefits, which his family claimed led to financial hardship affecting his medical treatment.
+In June 2025, Covenant University drew public scrutiny following the death of Professor Joseph Olugbuyiro, a lecturer who had been previously dismissed by the institution.
+A report by Daily Trust stated that Olugbuyiro's death, attributed to cancer, occurred after he was allegedly denied his terminal benefits, which his family claimed led to financial hardship affecting his medical treatment.
 The university did not issue an official response to inquiries from Daily Trust regarding the allegations.